akritijain06/akritijain06.github.io/_pages/about.md

   more_info: >

 selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_patents: true # includes a list of patents
 social: true # includes social icons at the bottom of the page

 announcements: